OSGeo/grass-addons/src/temporal/t.stac/README.md

 **sortby** – A single field or list of fields to sort the response by.

 **fields** – A list of fields to include in the response.
-Note this may result in invalid STAC objects, as they may not have required fields.
+Note this may result in invalid STAC objects, as they may not have the fields required.
 Use items_as_dicts to avoid object unmarshalling errors.

 ### Dependancies